-Hadley and Paul – The Hadley Tapes
+Hadley and Paul – (with Hadley audio)

 I’m sure that many of you have read Alice Hunt Sokoloff’s book, “Hadley: The First Mrs. Hemingway.”
 I ordered my copy quite a while ago from a used book dealer online.
 I pulled it out again recently see how Alice had used the conversations from the Hadley Tapes in her book.
 I had forgotten that in my second hand copy, someone (I wish I knew who!) had scotch-taped Hadley’s obituary to the inside back cover.
 It is a small, faded newspaper clipping running just over a paragraph.
 Hadley’s obituary mentions her son Bumby (it actually says Bumby) and both of her marriages, as well as having “The Sun Also Rises” dedicated to her and being remembered fondly in “The Moveable Feast”.

 Across from Hadley’s obit, on the inside back of the book jacket is a small bio of Alice Sokoloff, which states that she was an accomplished musician and has written two previous books.
 It looks like Hadley and Alice were neighbors not only in Chocorua, New Hampshire, but also in Lakeland Florida too, where Hadley died.
 The photo below is of the house in New Hampshire where Paul and Hadley lived and where (I think) these interviews took place.
 Paul’s son Richard lives there now, he is 99 years old.
 The photos on this blog are from the website about the life and career of Paul Mowrer, paulscottmowrer.

 Richard Mowrer kindly gave me permission to use these photos, but he very humorously declined an interview.